 You also can get Vitamin D through bone marrow and bone.
 You can ferment bone to get with edibility or try our bone marrow supplement.

-Kidney - rich in protein, omega 3 fats, selenium and the Vitamin B complex
+Kidney - Rich in protein, omega 3 fats, DAO, selenium and the Vitamin B complex

 Kidney is known to contain anti-inflammatory properties and act as an immunity booster.
 It provides nutrients for heart, cell function and blood health.
 It’s high in selenium and the vitamin B complex.
 Many people take Kidney as an antihistamine because of its DAO.